Before starting an OS update, ensure that the following crucial matters are as they shall be:

 (*) NOTE: Use the next stop release counted from the current OS version of your phone.
-Like at step #2a above, while using the graphical UI to update, also on the command line you MUST traverse through the stop releases, and only after the last one of them you can "version dup" to the latest OS version.
+Like at step 4.1 above, while using the graphical UI to update, also on the command line you MUST traverse through all stop releases, and only after the last one of them you can "version dup" to the latest OS version.
 Otherwise there is a great risk of breaking your device.

 Q: What is my next stop release?